-Boned on data Based on what is known about 2378-TCDD release and behavior (i.e., low levels of release, very persistent, and extremely potent), it is believed that risks to some individuals may be significant; however, the risks may not be widespread. andia Consequently, it should not be expected that the aggregate risk to 2378-TCDD would match that of such a ubiquitous pollutant as benzene (from gasoline), a pollutant with a large level of release, not very persistent and not a very potent carcinogen when compared to 2378-TCDD.
+Based on what is known about 2378-TCDD release and behavior (i.e., low levels of release, very persistent, and extremely potent), it is believed that risks to some individuals may be significant; however, the risks may not be widespread.
+Consequently, the aggregate risk to 2378-TCDD would probably not match that of such a ubiquitous pollutant as benzene (from gasoline), a pollutant with a large level of release and a high potential for widespread human exposure, which is not very persistent and is not a very potent carcinogen when compared to 2378-TCDD.